akeneo/pim-helpcenter/content/md/assets/about-product-link-rules.md

 To see the format of the `product selection`, please read [this article](https://api.akeneo.com/documentation/asset-manager.html#link-with-products-and-product-models) on our API website ;)

 ::: info
 You can use multiple conditions to make your selection.
-Those conditions are cumulated.
+Those conditions are cumulative.
 For example, you can select the products that are **both** enabled **and** in the `men` category.
 :::

 Here is the list of the fields you can use to select your products: